-The SU use People's Fundraising as our online platform for fundraising - this provides an easy way for people to donate and you can link your page to social media to promote your event.
-You use People's Fundraising instead of sites like Just Giving or GoFundMe as it helps to ensure the money goes directly through the RAG accounts and no tax is charged which means all of the money you raise will go directly to your chosen charity!
+The SU use Enthuse as our online platform for fundraising - this provides an easy way for people to donate and you can link your page to social media to promote your event.
+You use Enthuse instead of sites like Just Giving or GoFundMe as it helps to ensure the money goes directly through the RAG accounts and no tax is charged which means all of the money you raise will go directly to your chosen charity!